 The RS485 protocol allows for a wired connection to be established as far as 4000ft (1200m).
 RS232 only allows for a wired connection up to 100ft (30.5m).
-The IQ810 includes an on-board termination resistor which can be selected by linking J1 on the option circuit board inside the IQ810.
+The instrument includes an on-board termination resistor which can be selected by linking J3 on the PCB.
 The termination resistor is 120 Ohms.